 Excel also permits drag-and-drop actions on cells and ranges.
-You can easily drag a cell or range to a different position.
+You can easily drag the contents of a cell or range to a different position.
 And pressing Ctrl while dragging copies the selected range.

-You can disable the ability to drag and drop cells.
-To change this setting, choose Office Determined to display the Excel Options dialog box.
-Click the Advanced tab and clear the Enable Fill Handle and Cell Drag-And-Drop check box (located in the Editing Options section).
+You can disable the ability to drag and drop the contents of cells.
+To change this setting, choose File→Options to display the Excel Options dialog box.
+Click the Advanced tab and clear the Enable Fill Handle and Cell Drag-and-Drop check box (located in the Editing Options section).